-The International Standard for Testing was first adopted in 2003 and came into effect January 2004.
-It was subsequently amended six times, the first-time effective January 2009, the second time effective January 2011, the third time it was renamed International Standard for Testing and Investigations (ISTI), effective January 2015, the fourth time effective January 2017, the fifth time effective March 2019 and the sixth time in March 2020.
-A revised version was approved by the WADA Executive Committee at the World Conference on Doping in Sport in Katowice on 7 November 2019 and is effective as of 1 January 2021.
+The International Standard for Testing was first adopted in 2003 and came into effect in January 2004.
+It was subsequently amended six times, the first time effective January 2009; the second time effective January 2011; the third time it was renamed International Standard for Testing and Investigations (ISTI), effective January 2015; the fourth time effective January 2017; the fifth time effective March 2019; the sixth time effective March 2020 and the seventh time effective January 2021.
+This version of the ISTI incorporates further revisions approved by the WADA Executive Committee in September 2022 and is effective as of 1 January 2023.